kszymczycha/birthday-reminder/README.md

 # Birthday Reminder

-Simple app based Vite to remind users about an upcoming birthday.
+Simple app based on Vite to remind users about an upcoming birthday.